MWDBE/SDVOSB Policy

 Each company submitting on an ALCOSAN Project must submit an MBE/WBE Participation Certificate, showing all diverse members of their team.

 Professional Services procurements make MBE/WBE/SDVOSB participation part of the evaluation criteria.
-Primes must identify the team members, show commitment letters, certifications, and their roles on the team.
+Primes must identify the team members and show commitment letters, certifications, and their roles on the team.

 Interested in working with ALCOSAN?